 - 1. With forward movement of the canoe/kayak, the paddle should be inserted to one side of the boat. - 2.
-Blade should be almost covered, front arm relaxed over the stomach, shaft parallel to side. - 3.
+Trunk rotation towards paddle side - 3.
+Blade should be almost covered, front arm relaxed over the stomach, shaft parallel to side. - 4.
 The kayak/canoe should be kept running in a straight line with the paddle remaining on the one side.